ivang5711/UserDataGenerator/README.md

 User can control error count, seed value (used for data generation), and region.\
 In addition to that user can download result stored in .csv file.

+The app is build with Blazor and uses WebAssembly to run the data generation.

+The data generates in deterministic manner.
+Combination of seed, region and error count values drives the generator.\
+Therefore as long as the values provided remain the same so does the result.

 >Check out the <a href=""><u><i>Demo Video</a>!</i></u>